SemanticMediaWiki/SemanticMediaWiki/includes/dic/README.md

 ## Overview
 A basic dependency injection framework that enables object injection for immutable or service objects in Semantic MediaWiki.

-A dependency injection container (or object assembler) bundles specification and definitions of objects (also known as service objects) that can be used independently for instantiation from an invoking class.
 The current framework supports:

 * Use of predefined object definitions (see SharedDependencyContainer)
 * Use of eager or lazy loading of objects